Ruiqi-Gao-Semester-Research-Report/2022-Fall/README.md

 `apt-get install texlive-full` in the terminal.
 Because `texlive-full` is very large (about 5 Gigabytes) you can also install the smaller texlive bundles and add any missing packages manually.

+## Anaconda

+The script to generate the evaluation plot requires Anaconda environment.
+Please activate the conda environment before `make`